mattiamanzati/long-running-process/slides.md

 - Load the new definition with the default state
 - Replay all the events that occurred before
 - What to do with side effects?
+- Works as long your entire machine is deterministic

 <!--
+Another approach may be to just replay all the events that the previous machine received, right?
+I fetch from some storage all events related to this flow, and then I pass them to the new machine definition.

+Well, that could work, but the requirement is that our machine now needs to be entirely deterministic.
+By that I mean that we cannot rely on side effects on the external world, all data and conditions should be based on data that is either on the event or the state machine.
 -->

+---
+layout: image-right
+image: /image-upgrade-flow.png
 ---

 ## Evolving flows: Upgrade events